PythonOptimizers/cysparse/README.md

 # CySparse

-Python/Cython library to replace PySparse.
+Fast sparse matrix library for Python/Cython.

-:white_check_mark: THIS VERSION SHOULD WORK BUT MORE TESTS ARE NEEDED! :white_check_mark:
+:bangbang: THIS VERSION DOES NOT WORK YET :bangbang:

 I started to deal with sorted col/row indices for LL/CSC/CSR sparse matrices.